nicekate/SGP-RL/README.md

-2) setup the svg training data: download the dataset file at https://huggingface.co/datasets/haoquan03/SVG-Gen-70k/blob/main/svg-gen-70k.jsonl put it to YOUR_SVG_DIR. setup environment variables:
+2) setup the svg training data: download the dataset file at https://huggingface.co/datasets/haoquan03/SVG-Gen-70k/blob/main/svg-gen-70k.jsonl

+Put it into YOUR_SVG_DIR and setup environment variables:
 ```bash
 export SVG_DIR=YOUR_SVG_DIR
 ```